pawmarkor/rest-api-coding-test/README.md

 For the purpose of this test your service should call below url to retrieve the `Holiday Offers` http://87.102.127.86:8100/search/searchoffers.dll?page=SEARCH&platform=WEB&depart=LGW%7CSTN%7CLHR%7CLCY%7CSEN%7CLTN&countryid=1&regionid=4&areaid=9&resortid=0&depdate=15%2F08%2F2018&flex=0&adults=2&children=0&duration=7

-Each `Holiday Offer` should like the XML below:
+Each `Holiday Offer` element should look like the below:
 ```xml
 <Offer
        Sellprice="471.42" Flightnetprice="389.00" Hotelnetprice="83.00" Brochurecode="YOUT-20559" Ourhtlid="34854"